GOVERNANCE WITH CLEAR RULES

-For the success of our company and for our collaboration with our stakeholders, compliance is essential.
+Compliance is essential for us and for the collaboration with our stakeholders, and serves as the foundation for the long-term success of our company.
 MTU conducts its business as a fair employer, business partner and customer, and advocates transparent competition where all parties are on an equal footing.
 Integrity and responsible conduct are core values of our corporate culture and are embedded in the MTU Code of Conduct, which is binding for all employees, managers and members of the Executive Board.

-Key topics of the Code of Conduct
+MTU’s Code of Conduct

 All employees must be familiar with and comply with the legal provisions and company regulations relevant to their work.
 Managers have a particular responsibility to uphold these requirements and regulations and to act as role models.
 We also expect our business partners to fully comply with all applicable laws.
-A separate Code of Conduct applies for suppliers. → Code of Conduct for Suppliers The MTU Principles (“We shape the future of aviation”) are an integral part of our corporate culture; they help us act in a consistent and reliable manner.
+A separate Code of Conduct covering compliance topics applies for suppliers. → Code of Conduct for Suppliers The MTU Principles (“We shape the future of aviation”) are an integral part of our corporate culture; they help us act in a consistent and reliable manner.

 External standards and memberships

-In addition, the managing directors of the sites must ensure that all compliance-relevant provisions and regulations are adhered to within their areas of responsibility, and they must see to it that compliance is appropriately embedded in the local organization.
+The managing directors of the sites must ensure that all compliance-relevant provisions and regulations are adhered to within their areas of responsibility, and they must see to it that compliance is appropriately embedded in the local organization.

 MTU’s compliance organization